shreevatsa/impu/prosemirror/README.md

 # Example

 Consider a document with the following "trivial schema".
-(Actually a truly "trivial schema" would probably mean an empty doc, so what is called `trivialSchema` below is really the simplest *nontrivial* schema.)
+(Actually, a truly "trivial schema" would probably mean an empty doc, so what is called `trivialSchema` below is really the [simplest nontrivial](http://sites.math.rutgers.edu/~zeilberg/Opinion65.html) schema.)

 `trivial.html`:

     <!doctype html>
-    <style>.ProseMirror { background: silver }</style>
+    <style>.ProseMirror { background: silver; min-height: 80vh; }</style>
     <body>
       The editor is the box that appears below.
-Try pasting stuff into it.
+Try typing words or pasting multiple paragraphs of stuff into it.
       <script src="trivial_bundle.js"></script>
     </body>